Jeffrey-Luszcz/Jeffrey-Luszcz/README.md

 I'm a PM in GitHub's open source program office (OSPO) https://github.com/github/ospo

-I'm have a focus on Open Source License Compliance.
+I have a focus on Open Source License Compliance though love talking about all aspects of the software supply chain.

 ## You can reach me through: